-When running a workshop, you need to be able to show off and teach Terra's capabilities by having people run workflows and notebooks.
-After the workshop is over, however, you don't want to accidentally continue to accrue GCP charges for storage or compute.
-This article outlines options for billing for workshop participants and step-by-step instructions for cutting off billing after the workshop.
+Workshop organizers need to be able to show off and teach Terra's capabilities by having people run workflows and notebooks.
+After the workshop is over, however, you don't want to accidentally continue to accrue Google Cloud storage or compute charges.
+This article outlines two options for providing billing for workshop participants and step-by-step instructions for cutting off billing after the workshop.

 Before the workshop: Set up participant billing

 If you are able to give pre-workshop instructions, setting up billing ahead of time will save at least fifteen minutes of precious workshop time.
-You will need to collect the Terra user IDs of all participants (if you're using a workshop billing project).
+You will need to collect the Terra user IDs of all participants.

-- Most foolproof approach, easy for participants, and no extra steps
+- Foolproof approach: easy for participants, and no extra steps

 - Quick to add people the day of the workshop